 - Apples are loaded with flavonoids which have been shown to lower blood pressure

-- Apples have compounds that can help fight asthma, cancer and low bone density.
+- Apples have compounds that can help fight asthma.

 - Promote Good Gut Bacteria: apples feed good bacteria and therefore could be the reason they protect against obesity, heart disease and type II diabetes.